HarryPaniccc/DnD/World of Helodaria/Kingdom of Sirkonos.md

+---
+tags:
+---
 The Kingdom of Sirkonos is an ancient Kingdom on the continent of [[Eranulaid]].
-It is the westmost civilisation on the continent, and has historical roots in a pre-[[The Fall|Fall]] civilisation
+It is the west-most civilisation on the continent, and has historical roots in a pre-[[The Fall|Fall]] civilisation

 Old woods, teeming with older magics and eldritch curses.
 Walled towns, owned by paranoid barons, constantly on guard from external threats.
 A central stone city cowering in the shadow of a dark manor, patrolled by a dreadful legion, subtly enforcing their master's will.